Updated 7/5/2020 at 1:00 pm

 To-Go Liquor Sales

 The State of Missouri temporarily waived restrictions on some “to-go” alcohol sales.
 The City also waived the same restrictions.
-Both expansions have been extended through June 15.
+Both expansions expired June 15.

-We have taken these steps to practice appropriate social distancing and to further limit physical contact between individuals.
+The lobbies of City Hall and the Police Department, are now open to the public.
+Phone lines will remain open at (314)727-8100.
+Face coverings are required inside all city facilities.
+We have also taken these steps to practice appropriate social distancing and to further limit physical contact between individuals.

 Planning & Building Services